TheEpicSimple/script_tools/README.md

   - **advancedCreateE**:
     Receives an object and returns an &lt;element&gt;.
 You can define anything of the output &lt;element&gt; through the object parameter.
 (Tell me if I am missing something.)
   - **parseTablableData**:
-    Receives an object and returns a &lt;table&gt;. the property can have two properties: meta and data. meta must contain an array.
+    Receives an object and returns a &lt;table&gt;. the object can have two properties: meta and data. meta must contain an array.
 Each element will represent each column of the output &lt;table&gt;. data is the actual data that makes up the &lt;tbody&gt;, it has to be an array of objects.
 Each object will translate into one &lt;tr&gt;.
 - **min**: